ajoalenjeen/MOVIE-INDUSTRY-ANALYSIS/README.md

 * Family & Animation genres deliver the highest average profit

-* May, June & December are the most profitable release months
+* May, June, July and December are the most profitable release months

 * Profitability of the industry has grown consistently since the 1980s